doanamo/BourneEngine/Readme.md

 - Favor static dispatch over dynamic polymorphism
 - Maintain unit tests to ensure correctness

+# Requirements
+Project is based on CMake 3.29 and can be used with following IDEs:
+- CLion (recommended 2024.3 or higher, with bundled CMake)
+- VS2022 (recommended 17.11 or higher, with bundled CMake)

+In combination with supported compilers:
+- Clang 19.42+
+- MSVC 19.1+
+- GCC 14.2+

 # Features
 - Common
   - Logging